UnfriendlySpider/How_to_Poster/Paper When the Post(er)-Man Rings Twic.md

 ## ABSTRACT
 Scientific posters are essential for communicating research findings to a broader audience.
 Unfortunately, their importance tends to be overlooked, and many researchers struggle to create informative and visually appealing posters.
 A lack in this skillset often results in hard work going unnoticed, which poses a significant loss to the scientific community.This paper presents a comprehensive guide to creating more captivating scientific posters.
 It provides practical tools for researchers to improve their overall presentation and design skills, including tips on layout, color schemes, and data visualization.
-Additionally, we review classic and modern poster designs, offering recommendations on presentation style and facilitation.Using the recommendations outlined in this paper, researchers can acquire tools to morph their posters into a dazzling work of art, capturing their audience's attention and ensuring their research is understood and appreciated.So, when the post(er)-man rings twice, be prepared to make your science sexy!
+Additionally, we review classic and modern poster designs, offering recommendations on presentation style and facilitation.
+Using the recommendations outlined in this paper, researchers can acquire tools to morph their posters into a dazzling work of art, capturing their audience's attention and ensuring their research is understood and appreciated.
+So, when the post(er)-man rings twice, be prepared to make your science sexy!

 ## INTRODUCTION